The Business Case for Employee Volunteer & Skills Giving Programs

 (addressing #1 and 3 from list above)

 Organizing group days of service provide co-workers (and their bosses) an opportunity to work together and get to know each other outside the walls of the workplace.
-There is no corporate hierarchy when it comes to hands-on volunteer activities like filling afterschool snack bags for low-income children or cleaning up trash at the local park.
+There is no corporate hierarchy when it comes to hands-on in-person or virtual/remote volunteer activities like filling afterschool snack bags for low-income children, cleaning up trash at the local park, or contributing specialized skills like web design or accounting for a local nonprofit.
 Such activities permit employees from different departments and different levels of seniority the chance to share experiences together and interact on a deeper level, resulting in stronger relationships when they return to the office.
-In UnitedHealth Group’s 2013 Health and Volunteering Study, “64 percent of employees who currently volunteer said that volunteering with work colleagues strengthened their relationships.”
+In UnitedHealthcare and VolunteerMatch's study, Doing Good is Good for You, “85% of volunteers note developing friendships through their volunteer activities.”

 Corporate Culture & Meaningful Work